JetBrains/svg-sprite-loader/README.md

 - `svg-sprite-loader/runtime/browser-symbol.build` for 'web' target.
 - `svg-sprite-loader/runtime/symbol.build` for other targets.

-### `runtimeCompat` (default `false`)

-Should runtime be compatible with earlier v0.x loader versions.
-This option will be removed in the next major version release.

 ### `runtimeGenerator` ([default generator](https://github.com/kisenka/svg-sprite-loader/blob/master/lib/runtime-generator.js))

 Path to node.js script that generates client runtime.
 Use this option if you need to produce your own runtime, e.g. React component configured with imported symbol.
-[Example](examples/custom-runtime-generator).
+[Example](https://github.com/kisenka/svg-sprite-loader/tree/master/examples/custom-runtime-generator).

+### `runtimeCompat` (default `false`, deprecated)

+Should runtime be compatible with earlier v0.x loader versions.
+This option will be removed in the next major version release.

 ### `runtimeOptions`

 Arbitrary data passed to runtime generator.
-Reserved for future use.
+Reserved for future use when other runtime generators will be created.

 ## Extract configuration